 In April 2007, the Montezuma Police Department was awarded a grant through the Flint Energy Corporation for \$5,000.00.
 The Montezuma Police Department was able to buy a drug dog named "Jessy".
-The K-9 handler is FTO Frank Ellenberg.
-FTO Frank Ellenberg and "Jessy" are both State and Nationally Certified.
+The K-9 handler is Officer Andrew Albertson.
+Officer Albertson and "Jessy" are both State and Nationally Certified.
 Since the program has been implemented, the Montezuma Police Department has filed on \$170,000.00 worth of properties and cash.
 The program has netted approximately 73 drug cases and over 200 vehicles searches.
-FTO Ellenberg and "Jessy" has been invited to speak at several churches, schools, programs, and the Beaver Creek Festival.
-FTO Ellenberg and "Jessy" has been very instrumental in assisting other agencies with drug cases.
-This year we are proud to introduce the most recent canine member of the Montezuma Police Department, Rinno.
-K-9 Officer Rodney Flynt handles Rinno.
-He was given to the Department by the United Defense.
-Rinno is a new addition to our department.
-Jessy and Rinno work great together to get the job done.
-We look forward to a great year with the two of them.
-They play a great role in our department.
+Officer Albertson and "Jessy" has been invited to speak at several churches, schools, programs, and the Beaver Creek Festival.
+Officer Albertson and "Jessy" has been very instrumental in assisting other agencies with drug investigations.